FiskSMK/aggregations-2/data/sebnapi/README.md

 ## Changing Tags-String to a Tag-List

 For this work I used also a [python script](zad1c.py).
-It took 45min and shows it has 42048 distinct tags and 17409994 overall.
+It took 45min and shows there are 42048 distinct tags and 17409994 overall.

 ```
 time python2.7 zad1c.py